prateekiiest/optical_networking_design/README.md

 --------------------------------

 ### Contributing
-It would be great if you want to contribute to this repo.We really want contributors who can help us in building the project to the fullest.So you are always welcome.
-You can follow me on github and may even contact me through my mail prateekkol21@gmail.com
+It would be great if you want to contribute to this repo.
+You are always welcome.